 Students that need to go to the emergency room should contact their RA or Resident Director immediately.
-They will transport the student directly, or arrange for their transportation.
+Resident Assistants will transport the student directly, or arrange for their transportation.
 Student Life staff members are also trained in CPR and first aid.
 A first aid kit can be found in the Student Life Office.
+Parents will be notified if a student makes a trip to urgent care of the emergency room.